arXiv-research/Quatm/README.md

   <img src="BitesizedWeeBlacklemur-max-1mb.gif" alt="demo" />
 </p>
 Research and Development of advanced machine-learning algorithms and models implemented in an artificial neural-networks and virtual environments.
-In some instances as a form of Time-Series execution.
+In some instances, as a form of Time-Series execution.

 <p align="center">
   <img src="CIM_animted_-4.gif" alt="demo" />